gitkwarteng/AppNavigation/README.md

 ## Complex routes with data

 For routes with data you can use any data of choice.
-But if are like me who sometimes need to pass binding to some state properties from the calling site and also perform some matchedGeometry animations, there's a helper struct to help bundle all together.
+But if you are like me who sometimes need to pass binding to some state properties from the calling site and also perform some matchedGeometry animations, there's a helper struct to help bundle all together.